 - 1. Move the machine to the storage location. - 2.
 Disconnect the machine from the tractor.
-For instructions, see Disconnect the Machine from a Tractor on page 26. - Remove all entangled material.
+For instructions, see Disconnect the Machine from a Tractor on page 27. - Remove all entangled material.
 Check all moving parts for entangled material. - 4.
 Clean the machine.
-For instructions, see Clean the Machine on page 33. - 5.
+For instructions, see Clean the Machine on page 36. - 5.
+Move the machine to the storage location. - 6.
+Disconnect the machine from the tractor.
+For instructions, see Disconnect the Machine from a Tractor on page 27. - 7.
 Paint areas where the paint has been removed.
-For example, scratches or damage.

-If the machine must be stored outdoors, cover the machine with a waterproof tarp.
+For example, scratches or damage. - If the machine must be stored outdoors, cover the machine with a waterproof tarp.